 - Keep the pot in a warm place until new growth starts appearing, usually around springtime (depending on the climate).

-When transplanting your tree into a larger container, ensure the roots are well-covered by soil so that they have plenty of space to grow unrestricted.
-Using at least twice the size of your original pot is recommended for this purpose; otherwise, you risk overfertilizing or underwatering the plant in future years.
+When transplanting your tree into a larger container, ensure the roots are well-covered by soil so they have ample space to grow unrestricted.
+Using at least twice the size of your original pot is recommended; otherwise, you risk overfertilizing or underwatering the plant in future years.

 - Make sure the root ball is completely dry before repotting.
 Wet soil can cause roots to rot, leading to tree loss and eventual death.